zhangjiangen11/3D-Tiles-For-Godot/README.md

 ## Getting Started

-### Using the Cesium Panel
+### Using the Cesium Ion Panel

 ![PanelDemo1](readme_resources/panel_default.png)

-The Cesium Panel provides essential tools for managing geospatial content and configuring plugin integration with Cesium services.
+The Cesium Ion Panel provides essential tools for managing geospatial content and configuring plugin integration with Cesium services.

 **Connect to Cesium ION**